vmware-archive/distributed-tracing-sample-apps/distributed-tracing/dropwizard-app/README.md

 }
 ```

-Now all the tracing data should be sent to Wavefront.
+4. Now all the tracing data should be sent to Wavefront.
+Go to the UI and click on Browse -> Traces